HOW DOES SCHOOL ATHLETICS WORK ?

-They are DIFFERENT to other school sports because the AGE DEADLINE is set at the end of the school year, 31 August midnight.
-(So an Under 12 rugby player is an Under 13 athlete) BUT we now prefer to use YEAR GROUPS for clarity.
+2. The PE TEACHER should offer the following pathway, outlined below, to talented pupils.3.
+How do the AGE GROUPS work?They are DIFFERENT to other school sports because the AGE DEADLINE is set at the end of the school year, 31 August midnight.
+(So an Under 12 rugby player is an Under 13 athlete) BUT we also use YEAR GROUPS to assist clarity.

-Athletics Age Groups:
+3. Athletics Age Groups:

 4. A pupil, representing their school, should firstly be entered into the District championships.